storm-platform/storm-project/README.rst

 ..
     Copyright (C) 2021 Storm Project.

-    storm-projects is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.
+    storm-project is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.

 ================================================